Democracy and Solidarity Party: History

 The Democracy and Solidarity Party has its origins in the autumn of 2015 according to the party's website, which claims that Demos arose "in response to the need to organize the progressive forces, articulating a strong critique of the underdevelopment, inequality and division of the Romanian society".
 A manifesto published on 15 September 2016 formally created the political party.
-It was officially registered as such in 1 September 2018.
+It was officially registered as such on 1 September 2018.

 In the 2019 European elections, the party had initially planned to send 21 candidates, but only 16 showed up.
 As a result, the party used intra-party deliberation to select a final shortlist of 12 candidates.
 This process is thought to have improved the presence of women and ethnic minorities.

-On January 12, 2024, DEMOS — alongside Budoucnost of the Czech Republic, the Spark Movement of Hungary, KArtu of Lithuania, Razem of Poland, and the Social Movement of Ukraine — co-founded the Central-Eastern European Green Left Alliance.
+On 12 January 2024, DEMOS — alongside Budoucnost of the Czech Republic, the Spark Movement of Hungary, KArtu of Lithuania, Razem of Poland, and the Social Movement of Ukraine — co-founded the Central-Eastern European Green Left Alliance.
 On 24 September 2024, DEMOS, NOW and REPER announced an electoral alliance to contest the 2024 Romanian legislative election, the Platform for Democracy, Prosperity, and Progress.